These are our favorite places to buy fashionable, functional activewear for any budget.

 Dick’s Sporting Goods

 In addition to a robust selection of popular athletic brands like Under Armour, New Balance, and Puma, Dick’s Sporting Goods also carries its own affordable in-house activewear label, DSG.
 The new line consists of shorts, sports bras, leggings, and workout tops, all made with breathable performance fabrics at low prices.

 Gap may be known as a trusted source for comfy basics like underwear, bras, and pajamas, but its activewear line, GapFit, is just as great.
-You’ll get the same soft, high-quality fabrics and affordable prices you’ve come to except from Gap, but now in the form of bright patterned leggings, breathable workout tanks, strappy sports bras, and lightweight outerwear.
+You’ll get the same soft, high-quality fabrics and affordable prices you’ve come to except from Gap, but now in the form of sweat-wicking running shorts, breathable tanks, and strappy sports bras.

 If you took dance classes as a kid, then you probably remember Danskin.
 Danskin makes more than leotards, though—it also sells high-quality workout clothes at reasonable prices.
-With seamless construction, moisture-wicking fabric, and adjustable straps, you'll want to wear this Danskin High Impact Sports Bra to every barre or yoga class.
+With a racerback design and stretchy, breathable material, Danskin's high neck sports bra is one you'll want to wear to every barre or yoga class.